infobip/mobile-messaging-sdk-android/README.md

     }
     ```
 	> ### Notice
-	> MobileMessaging library has geofencing service enabled by default.
-In order to opt-out the service, follow [this guide](https://github.com/infobip/mobile-messaging-sdk-android/wiki/Geofencing-API#add-code-to-mainactivityoncreate).
+	> MobileMessaging library has geofencing service disabled by default.
+In order to opt-in the service, follow [this guide](https://github.com/infobip/mobile-messaging-sdk-android/wiki/Geofencing-API).

 ## Mobile Messaging APIs